roboflow/inference/docs/quickstart/roboflow_api_key.md

 ## Use Your Roboflow API Key

-Using your Roboflow API key will depend on how you are using `inference`.
+How you use your Roboflow API key will depend on how you are using `inference`.
 ### Python SDK
  Within the python SDK, your Roboflow API key can be set via keyword arguments

 ```python
 from inference.models.utils import get_roboflow_model